aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Change Animation Effect Timing Properties**

-Aspose.Slides for Java allows you to change the Timing properties of an animation effect.
+Aspose.Slides for Node.js via Java allows you to change the Timing properties of an animation effect.

 This is the Animation Timing pane in Microsoft PowerPoint: